 In addition to the COVID-19 vaccines we are providing to individuals 12 years and older, Lurie Children’s will begin to offer pediatric COVID-19 vaccines to children ages 5 to 11 years old shortly after it is approved.
 Please check back on Wednesday, November 3rd to schedule an appointment.

 You must have an appointment scheduled to visit our vaccine clinic.
 Unfortunately, we cannot accommodate walk-ins.

-To schedule your Booster Vaccine appointment, please click the link below:
+To schedule your Dose 3 or Booster Vaccine appointment, please click the link below:

 You may schedule your first or second dose by calling our COVID-19 Vaccination Call Center at 312.227.7300.

 Established Patients (seen within the Medical Center at Lurie Children’s, Town & Country, and Almost Home Kids within the past two years): You or your child over the age of 12 may receive the COVID-19 vaccination during your existing primary care appointment.
 Vaccine will be available at Dayton, Uptown, and Lincoln Park Outpatient Centers and all Town & Country sites as part of your child’s appointment.

 Non-Established Patients: If you are not an established patient and are seeking a vaccine appointment, please refer to the following resources:

 A map with directions, public transportation routes and parking information is available in English,Spanish and Polish.